maximehiez/maxime365/src/content/blog/english/2025-06-09-ai-mistral-introducing-mistral-code.md

 ##### What is Mistral Code ?
 Mistral Code is an *in-IDE* (*integrated Into the development environment*) development client that brings together several of Mistral's proprietary models, including :
-- Codestral : for code autocompletion
+- Codestral : For code autocompletion.
-- Codestral Embed : for code search and retrieval
+- Codestral Embed : For code search and retrieval.
-- Devstral : for autonomous development tasks (*agentic coding*)
+- Devstral : For autonomous development tasks (*agentic coding*).
-- Mistral Medium : for conversational assistance
+- Mistral Medium : For conversational assistance.

 All of this is integrated into a seamless interface compatible with *VS Code* and *JetBrains* IDEs, with a private beta version already available.